First Presbyterian Church of Byron

 PRAYERS / THE LORD’S PRAYER

-(Please stand when offering a prayer concern so that all may hear you!)
+Please stand in offering your prayer concern so all can hear you!

 *DOXOLOGY #606 “Praise God, from Whom All Blessings Flow”